Pitamber45/Bank-Analysis-Dashboard-PowerBI/README.md

 ◦ Implemented DAX measures and slicers for dynamic filtering and deep drill-down across customer segments and time periods.

-Tech Used: Power BI, DAX, Python, SQL
+Tech Used: Power BI, DAX, Python, MySQL